Spring Boot microservices architecture

 Spring Middleware platform layer

-Spring Boot / infrastructure / transport
+Spring Boot / transport / infrastructure

 Design goals

-• Keep services autonomous and business-focused.
+• Keep services autonomous and focused on domain ownership.

 Control plane and data plane